alejandrocarrillo/PokemonAPI/README.md

 # Getting Started

-To get started using the PokemonAPI, first you need to have install [XAMPP](https://www.apachefriends.org/es/download.html) with a PHP version of 8.0.14.
+To get started using the PokemonAPI,

+1. first you need to have install [XAMPP](https://www.apachefriends.org/es/download.html) with a PHP version of 8.0.14.

-Make sure you have [Composer](https://getcomposer.org/download/) install in your machine.
+2. Make sure you have [Composer](https://getcomposer.org/download/) install in your machine.

-Next clone the repository inside the htdocs file of the XAMPP folder.
+3. Next clone the repository inside the htdocs file of the XAMPP folder.

-Once the repository is set in the corresponding folder, in the terminal go to the api folder and execute the following command to get the composer dependencies of the project
+4. Once the repository is set in the corresponding folder, in the terminal go to the api folder and execute the following command to get the composer dependencies of the project

 ```
 php composer.phar update
 ```

+5. Once that is set, open XAMPP and run the Apache server.

-And with that you are set to starting working on the project.
+And with that, you are all set to starting working on the project, in a browser go to http://localhost/PokemonAPI so you can see the api.

 # API Documentation